Investing in You

 Federal Student Loans

 The next step in paying for college is securing as much federal aid as possible in the form of federal student loans.
-Federal loans are the most abundant type of student loans, and usually have the best benefits and the lowest interest rates.
+Federal loans are the most abundant type of student loan, and typically offer the best benefits and lowest interest rates.

 Private Student Loans (Not currently available at CCC)

-If scholarships and federal financial aid fall short of providing college funds, the next step is obtaining a private student loan.
-Private student loans allow you to borrow from $500 up to the cost of education and you do not need to complete the FAFSA.
-Some lenders will only offer private student loans for certain schools, and the provisions of each loan may vary.
+If scholarships and federal financial aid fall short of providing sufficient college funds, the next step is to obtain a private student loan.
+Private student loans allow you to borrow from $500 up to the cost of education, and you do not need to complete the FAFSA.
+Some lenders will only offer private student loans for specific schools, and the terms and conditions of each loan may vary.
 Colby Community College does not endorse any specific lender or private loan product.

 You can find and compare lenders on https://www.privatestudentloans.com/compare-lenders/.
 If you have questions, visit the financial aid forum at financialaidforum.com to discuss options with students and financial aid experts.